Situs of a Vehicle

 Taxpayers must report changes such as name, address, vehicle ownership, or vehicle location.
 This can be done using our updating tool, by email, by phone at 703-222-8234 [711 TTY], or in person at the Government Center.

 The current tax rate for most personal property in Fairfax County is $4.57 for each $100 of assessed value.

 For valuation of cars and sport utility vehicles, Fairfax County uses J.D.
-Power's National Automobile Dealers’ Association’s Official Used Car Guide (NADA) as their primary valuation guide.
+Power Valuation Services as their primary valuation guide.
 When a vehicle is not listed in the primary guide, the locality obtains values from other sources (Code of Virginia, Section 58.1-3503).

-A vehicle registration fee is assessed on all motor vehicles, including but not limited to automobiles, trucks, and motorcycles, regularly garaged, stored, or parked in the county.
-Special Town Rules apply to vehicles registered in the towns of Clifton, Herndon, and Vienna.
+A vehicle registration fee is assessed on all motor vehicles, including but not limited to automobiles, trucks, and motorcycles, regularly garaged, stored, or parked in the county and the towns of Clifton, Herndon, and Vienna.

 Vehicles not properly displaying Virginia license plates within 30 days of purchase or residency are subject to Fairfax County's "Out-of-State Plate" tax in addition to personal property taxes.
 Virginia license plates may be obtained when the vehicle is registered with the Virginia Department of Motor Vehicles.

 The following types of owned vehicles may not be subject to car taxes: